The mantra “don’t put all your eggs in one basket” can be appropriately applied to digital marketing.

 To choose the right channels for your business, start by researching which platforms are most popular among your target demographics.

-Then consider how much money you have available for advertising campaigns as well as which ROI-first strategy will produce the best results.
+Then, consider how much money you have available for advertising campaigns and which ROI-first strategy will produce the best results.

 Once you’ve identified a few potential channels, take some time to test different messages across those platforms using A/B testing or other techniques.

-Finally, make sure to monitor each of your campaigns closely so that any issues can be addressed quickly, and opportunities can be taken advantage of over time.
-With these steps in mind, finding success with diverse digital marketing shouldn’t be too difficult!
+Finally, make sure to monitor each of your campaigns closely so that any issues can be addressed quickly and opportunities can be taken advantage of over time.
+With these steps in mind, finding success with a diversified marketing strategy shouldn't be too difficult!

 Outline strategies for optimizing each channel in your mix

-When it comes to optimizing each channel within your marketing mix, there is always a balance between hiring the agency vs. hiring an in-house team.
+When it comes to optimizing each channel within your marketing mix, there is always a balance between hiring the agency vs. hiring an in-house marketing professionals.

 There are pros and cons to both options, which we will outline later, but your best means of optimizing each channel is to avoid the generalists and use specialists who are experts in each avenue.